Nikolai Luzin

-Nikolai Nikolaevich Luzin (also spelled Lusin; Никола́й Никола́евич Лу́зин; 9 December 1883 – 28 January 1950) was a Soviet/Russian mathematician known for his work in descriptive set theory and aspects of mathematical analysis with strong connections to point-set topology.
+Nikolai Nikolayevich Luzin (also spelled Lusin; Никола́й Никола́евич Лу́зин; 9 December 1883 – 28 February 1950) was a Soviet and Russian mathematician known for his work in descriptive set theory and aspects of mathematical analysis with strong connections to point-set topology.
 He was the eponym of Luzitania, a loose group of young Moscow mathematicians of the first half of the 1920s.
 They adopted his set-theoretic orientation, and went on to apply it in other areas of mathematics.

 Life

-He started studying mathematics in 1901 at Moscow State University, where his advisor was Dimitri Egorov.
+He started studying mathematics in 1901 at Moscow State University, where his advisor was Dmitri Egorov.
 He graduated in 1905.

 Luzin underwent great personal turmoil in the years 1905 and 1906, when his materialistic worldview had collapsed and he found himself close to suicide.
 In 1906 he wrote to Pavel Florensky, a former fellow mathematics student who was now studying theology: You found me a mere child at the University, knowing nothing.
 I don't know how it happened, but I cannot be satisfied any more with analytic functions and Taylor series ... it happened about a year ago. ...
 To see the misery of people, to see the torment of life, to wend my way home from a mathematical meeting ... where, shivering in the cold, some women stand waiting in vain for dinner purchased with horror - this is an unbearable sight.
 It is unbearable, having seen this, to calmly study (in fact to enjoy) science.
 After that I could not study only mathematics, and I wanted to transfer to the medical school.
 The correspondence between the two men continued for many years and Luzin was greatly influenced by Florensky's religious treatise The Pillar and Foundation of Truth (1908).

 From 1910 to 1914 Luzin studied at Göttingen, where he was influenced by Edmund Landau.
 He then returned to Moscow and received his Ph.D. degree in 1915.
 During the Russian Civil War (1918–1920) Luzin left Moscow for the Polytechnical Institute Ivanovo-Voznesensk (now called Ivanovo State University of Chemistry and Technology).
 He returned to Moscow in 1920.

 In the 1920s Luzin organized a famous research seminar at Moscow State University.
-His doctoral students included some of the most famous Soviet mathematicians: Pavel Aleksandrov, Nina Bari, Aleksandr Khinchin, Andrey Kolmogorov, Alexander Kronrod, Mikhail Lavrentyev, Alexey Lyapunov, Lazar Lyusternik, Pyotr Novikov, Lev Schnirelmann and Pavel Urysohn.
+His doctoral students included some of the most famous Soviet mathematicians: Pavel Alexandrov, Nina Bari, Aleksandr Khinchin, Andrey Kolmogorov, Aleksandr Kronrod, Mikhail Lavrentyev, Alexey Lyapunov, Lazar Lyusternik, Pyotr Novikov, Lev Schnirelmann and Pavel Urysohn.

-On 5 January 1927 Luzin was elected as a corresponding member of the USSR Academy of Sciences and became a full member of the USSR Academy of Sciences first at the Department of Philosophy and then at the Department of Pure Mathematics (12 January 1929).
+On 5 January 1927 Luzin was elected as a corresponding member of the Academy of Sciences of the Soviet Union and became a full member of the Academy of Sciences of the Soviet Union first at the Department of Philosophy and then at the Department of Pure Mathematics (12 January 1929).
 In 1929 he was elected as a member of the Polish Academy of Sciences and Letters in Kraków.